-Rates of mental illness are rising across Canada, but particularly among our teens.
-Teenagers often send out mental health red flags when they are suffering, and parents should be fully aware of what these symptoms are.
-We all have an obligation to help our teens through these tough moments and make sure they know that they don’t have to live like this.
+Mental health concerns are rising across Canada, particularly among our teens.
+Teenagers often send out mental health red flags when they are suffering, and parents should be fully aware of these symptoms.
+We all have an obligation to help our teens through these tough moments and make sure they know that they have help.

-These are often some of the most obvious signs of mental illness, but they can come in a variety of forms.
+Behavioural changes are often some of the most obvious signs of mental health issues, but they can come in a variety of forms.
 The important thing here is to notice if a baseline of behaviour changes and just how noticeable that change is.

-On one hand, teens may begin lashing out more often, showing an increase in anger or aggression.
-They may begin to engage in self-injurious behaviour.
+On the one hand, teens may begin lashing out more often, showing increased anger or aggression.
+They may start to engage in self-injurious behaviour.
 They may abuse substances with more frequency in an effort to seek mental escape or numb their own pain.
 They may show an increase or decrease in their sleep.
 They may withdraw from friends or previously enjoyable activities.
-You may notice a significant drop in functioning when it comes to school, work or other activities that they had always enjoyed.
-You may also notice that they begin to appear to have trouble thinking or concentrating.
+You may notice a significant drop in functioning regarding school, work, or other activities they had always enjoyed.
+You may also notice that they begin to have trouble thinking or concentrating.

 These changes can sometimes be obvious, but sometimes they can be more subtle.
-If your teen seems depressed — to the point that it significantly impacts his or her mood — your teen may need counselling.
+If your teen seems depressed to the point that it significantly impacts their mood, they may need counselling.

-Mood changes may involve some pretty clear signs, like seeming sadder, crying more often or appearing depressed or lethargic.
-But it may also involve other reasons that are not due to mental illness, such as aggression or violence.
+Mood changes may involve some pretty clear signs, like seeming sadder, crying more often, or appearing depressed or lethargic.
+But it may also involve other reasons that are not due to a mental health condition, such as aggression or violence.

 Appetite changes are often a telltale sign of mood problems.
 You may notice that your teen has experienced significant weight loss or weight gain.
-You may also notice an obvious change in how much he or she eats.
+You may also see a noticeable change in how much they eat.